vaguue/struct-compile/README.md

 ## Compatibility and Project Checklist

+An important note is that the input syntax is the *subset* of the C syntax, current syntax rules can be viewed [here](https://raw.githack.com/vaguue/struct-compile/main/assets/generated_diagrams.html).

 This project has been tailored with specific compatibilities and limitations.
 Below is a checklist highlighting the current state of support for various features:

 | Feature             | Supported        | Notes                                         |